nasir-ehsan-83/my_collections-rust/README.md

 ## 🎯 Project Overview

-`my_collections-rust` aims to become a comprehensive reference for core computer science concepts.
+`mycollections-rust` aims to become a comprehensive reference for core computer science concepts.

 The project focuses on: